-The question of how speakers can get agents to book them more is a good one – for speaker newbies and old hands alike – and I hope my comments below provide a helpful and comprehensive answer.
-But I’d also appreciate your insights, wisdom, corrections and critique – please feel free to add to this by leaving your comments below.
+The question of how speakers can get agents to book them more is a good one – for speaker newbies and old hands alike – and I hope my comments in this ebook provide a helpful and comprehensive answer.

-NOTE: For the sake of this article I am not going to differentiate between an agent and a bureau.
+NOTE: I do not differentiate between an agent and a bureau.
 I mainly have bureaus in mind, but the titles are used in such different ways in different parts of the world that it’s impossible to be more specific.
 And I will use the terms interchangeably.
-In this article I am focusing attention on agents/bureaus who have relationships with clients looking to book speakers, and who provide a variety of options for those clients and then handle the booking of a selected speaker.
+In this ebook, I am focusing attention on agents/bureaus who have relationships with clients looking to book speakers, and who provide a variety of options for those clients and then handle the booking of a selected speaker.

 Even if you’re a seasoned speaker, it can be quite tough to connect with a new agent.
 Look at it from their perspective.
 They get literally hundreds (even thousands) of speaker packs every year.
 They don’t have a lot of time to sift through the rubbish to find the gold (I am assuming you think of yourself as a nugget of shiny stuff, rather than a pile of… well, you know what I mean).
 So, how do you stand out from the pack?